 bu Change

 When you experience important life changes or transitions, whether they are welcome and planned or not, it can be difficult to manage the sense of uncertainty or even the sense of multiple possibilities.
 You can feel overwhelmed by all the decisions you need to make.
-You may want some support to challenge or understand any self-doubts, to make the best decisions for yourself, and to manage the transitions in the best possible way for you.
+You may want some support to challenge or understand any self-doubts, to make the best decisions for yourself, and to manage the transitions in the best way possible for you.

 Many of the other headings here can also be responses to life changes, which can be positive or negative or a mixture.
 You may develop temporary symptoms such as anxiety or quite the opposite, a sense of possibility you want to make the most of, depending on the life change and your own circumstances.